White House ‘deeply concerned’ over Peng Shuai situation

 “What we would say is that it would be important to have proof of her whereabouts and wellbeing, and we would urge that there be an investigation with full transparency into her allegations of sexual assault.”

+“China is a huge country.
+It’s a very important part of the world especially for the WTA.
+They have many tournaments there.
+I mean, this is necessary for us to take whatever action.

+“I heard just now that the WTA is willing to pull out from China with all the tournaments unless this is resolved.
+I support it 100 per cent.”

-And on Friday, the Lawn Tennis Association offered its support to the women’s sport’s governing body, the WTA which has been vociferous in its calls for the Chinese authorities to address the situation.
+The Lawn Tennis Association earlier offered its support to the WTA’s vociferous calls for the Chinese authorities to address the situation.

 “This is a very concerning situation, and we have written to the WTA offering our assistance in their efforts to establish the safety and wellbeing of Peng Shuai,” an LTA statement read.